pasichDev/NewsHub/README.md

 4. Write your api token in the file variable BaseUrl Api.
 5. Build and run the application.

-## Usage

-Once you have installed NewsApp, you can use it to browse and search for news articles.
-You can also save articles to your favorites for future reference and share articles with others.

-## Contributing

-If you would like to contribute to NewsApp, you can create a pull request on the GitHub repository.
-Please make sure to follow the existing code style and conventions.

 ## License

 NewsApp is licensed under the [MIT License](https://github.com/pasichDev/NewsHub/blob/main/LICENSE).